apburt/treeseg/README.md

 ## Overview

-treeseg has been developed to near-automatically extract tree-level point clouds from high-density larger-area lidar point clouds acquired in forests.
+treeseg has been developed to near-automatically segment individual tree point clouds from high-density larger-area lidar point clouds acquired in forests.
 A formal, albeit somewhat outdated description of the methods can be found in our [paper](https://doi.org/10.1111/2041-210X.13121).

 ## Installation